thu-coai/OpenMEVA/README.md

 These perturbation techniques are not exhaustive, it is a starting point for further evaluation research. **We welcome any pull request for other perturbation techniques** (requiring implementation of only two methods including `__init__`, `construct`).

 **Note**:bookmark_tabs: We adopt [uda](https://github.com/google-research/uda) for back translation.
 We provide an example `eva/perturb/back_trans_data/story_bt.json` to indicate the format of the back translation result.
-And you can download the results for ROC and WP [here](https://cloud.tsinghua.edu.cn/d/e31fc38a29be446a9bc5/).
+And you can download the results for ROCStories and WritingPrompts by [THUCloud](https://cloud.tsinghua.edu.cn/d/e31fc38a29be446a9bc5/) or [Google Drive](https://drive.google.com/drive/folders/1-JkjvKDJh4-X6uAHKYnzFYXMsqhOX3ft?usp=sharing).